SPoVi/My_Python/HackerRank/README.md

     - __Swap Case__: Change upper to lower and lower to upper letters in a string.

-    - __Mutations__:Read a given string, change the character at a given index and then print the modified string.
+    - __Mutations__: Read a given string, change the character at a given index and then print the modified string.

 - __Tuples__:

-    - __Tuples__:Given an integer, n , and n space-separated integers as input, create a tuple,t , of those n integers.
+    - __Tuples__: Given an integer, n , and n space-separated integers as input, create a tuple,t , of those n integers.
 Then compute and print the result of hash(t).
 ---
 ## EXAMS